Dr. Sunil Laxman

 (1) Logic and organizational principles of metabolic regulation and networks

-(2) "Special" metabolites that control cell states, fates, form and function, and resource allocation strategies between cells.
+(2) "Special" metabolites that control cell states, fates, form and function.

 (3) The evolution of metabolic pathways